thaibeouu/dotfiles/docs/_posts/2021-08-02-ruby-concurrency.md

 Polyphony also provides tons of example for you to play with, including an interesting [thread-vs.-fiber](https://github.com/digital-fabric/polyphony/blob/master/examples/performance/thread-vs-fiber/compare.rb) comparison.
-Ractor as its current state is pretty limited by what it can offer, but there will definitely more changes coming from the CRuby team and we will for sure, observe.
+Ractor as its current state is pretty limited by what it can offer, but there will definitely be more changes coming from the CRuby team and we will for sure, observe.

 Stay safe folks!